docker/docs/ee/ucp/admin/configure/enable-saml-authentication.md

 ## Configure identity provider integration

-There are values your identity provider needs for successful integration with UCP.
+There are values your identity provider needs for successful integration with UCP, as follows.
 These values can vary between identity providers.
 Consult your identity provider documentation for instructions on providing these values as part of their integration process.

 ### Okta integration values